-Charlie Rose Is Accused Of Sexual Harassment By Eight Women
+Charlie Rose Is Accused Of Sexual Harassment By 8 Women

 The list of prominent men accused of sexual harassment is growing.